Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Capacity Maximization With Uniform Rectangular Arrays

 The spacing in \eqref{eq:symmetric-separation} grows with the wavelength $\lambda$ and propagation distance $d$ but decays with the total number of antennas.
 There are physical reasons for this.
 The horizontal first-null beamwidth of a horizontal ULA with $M_{ \rm h}$ elements is \cite[Sec.~7.4]{Emil2017}

 Hence, when the receiver processing focuses a beam on a transmit antenna that is a distance $d$ away, the beam has a physical width of

-where the approximation utilizes that $\tan(\cdot)$ and $\arcsin(\cdot)$ are linear function when the argument is small.
+where the approximation utilizes the facts that $\tan(\cdot)$ and $\arcsin(\cdot)$ are linear function when the argument is small.
 Since the physical beamwidth is $2 {\rm h}_{\rm t}$, there will be nulls at the adjacent antennas.
 In fact, with the optimized antenna spacing, when the receiver focuses a beam at one antenna, there will be nulls for signals arriving for all other transmit antennas.
 This is why the capacity is maximized: we get the maximum beamforming gain without interference.

-When this principle is applied in two dimensions, using URAs, we get the behavior sketched in Fig.~\ref{beamwidth_illustration} where each ``beam'' is like a cone focused on amplifying signals received from one specific antenna direction without covering any other antennas.
+When this principle is applied in two dimensions, using URAs, we get the behavior sketched in Fig.~\ref{beamwidth_illustration} where each ``beam'' has a main lobe focused on amplifying signals received from one specific antenna direction without covering any other antennas.
+There will be side-lobes outside the main lobe, but the nulls appear at the other antenna locations.
 We need the combination of a transmitter with a large antenna spacing and a receiver that creates small beams (by also having a large spacing).

-A consequence of having larger antenna spacing than $\lambda/2$ is that grating lobes are created; that is, when the receiver focuses a beam on a particular transmit antenna, signals from some other directions (not leading to the transmitter) will also be amplified.
-Hence, despite the tiny beamwidth, the system will be as sensitive to interference from other sources as a physically smaller array with the same number of antennas.
-This must be considered in multi-user setups but is not an issue in this single-user scenario.
+When the antenna spacing is larger than half-wavelength, the main lobe becomes narrower than in the $\lambda/2$ case, but the beamforming remains the same.
+The removed parts of the main lobe appear at very different angles and are called grating lobes.
+While conventional side lobes are much weaker than the main lobe, grating lobes achieve the full beamforming gain.
+This can cause interference to other systems (e.g., in multi-user setups) but does not lead to power losses for the point-to-point channel because $\| \mathbf{H} \|_F^2$ remains the same regardless of the antenna spacing.
+Moreover, despite the tiny beamwidth, the system will be as sensitive to interference from other sources as a physically smaller array with the same number of antennas.